-Version 1.0.0 of the Full Text Search app only works with Elasticsearch version 5.6.
-With version 2.0.0 of the app, Elasticsearch version 7 is supported and required.

-The ingest-attachment processor lets Elasticsearch extract file attachments in common formats.
+- Version 1.0.0 of the Full Text Search app only works with Elasticsearch version 5.6. - With version >=2.0.0 of the app, Elasticsearch version 7 is supported and required. - 2.
+The Ingest Attachment Processor Plugin lets Elasticsearch extract metadata and text from over a thousand different file types such as PPT, XLS, PDF and more.
 To install the processor, run the following command from your Elasticsearch installation directory:

-bin/elasticsearch-plugin install ingest-attachment
+sudo bin/elasticsearch-plugin install ingest-attachment